On the monodromy group of desingularised moduli spaces of sheaves on K3 surfaces: Introduction

 It follows from this argument that the monodromy group is generated by monodromy operators coming from projective families: this is a highly non-trivial feature.
 Even though the same statement is true for all the other known examples of irreducible holomorphic symplectic manifolds, it is not clear why this should hold in general.

 Finally, using recent developments in the theory of singular symplectic varieties, especially the work of Bakker and Lehn \cite{BakkerLehn:Singular2016}, we study the locally trivial monodromy group of the singular O'Grady moduli space $M_S$ (see Example~\ref{example:O'Grady moduli space}). \begin{thmno}[Theorem~\ref{thm:l t monodromy}] Let $Y$ be a singular symplectic variety locally trivial deformation equivalent to $M_S$.
-Then $\Mon^2_{\operatorname{lt}}(Y)=\Ort^+(\oH^2(Y,\ZZ))$. \end{thmno}
+Then $\Mon^2_{\operatorname{lt}}(Y)=\Ort^+(\oH^2(Y,\ZZ))$. \end{thmno} We finish by remarking that the same computation in the case of a singular symplectic variety of OG6 type is done in \cite{MongardiRapagnetta:MonodromyOG6}, where it is shown that in their case the locally trivial monodromy group is the whole group of orientation preserving isometries.
+The difference between the singular OG10 and the singular OG6 cases can be explained in terms of their singularities: in fact, singular moduli spaces of OG10 type can be either locally factorial or $2$-factorial (\cite[Theorem~1.1]{PeregoRapagnetta:Factoriality}), while singular moduli spaces of OG6 type are always $2$-factorial (\cite[Theorem~1.2]{PeregoRapagnetta:Factoriality}).